xinyu0/earth_day_2015_styleguide/index.md

 ---
 Welcome to the Earth Day 2015 redesign styleguide.
 <br>
-Here you will find some pre-designed elements, graphics and rules to follow to help make sure the redesign of Earth Day 2015 look and feel consist.
+Here you will find some pre-designed elements, graphics and rules to follow to help make sure the redesign of Earth Day 2015 website look and feel consist.
 <br>
 <br>
 The goal is to make the site super easy to navigate and also add a fun vibe to it, so it will look cool and charismatic.